Patient Safety and Quality Assurance Study Guide for the PTCB Exam

 Even though the hours of pharmacy operation may vary by setting, the pharmacy’s cleanliness must be maintained in all types of work environments.
 The following things should be done at least daily, if not more often:

-• Wiping down of keyboards, phones, all working surfaces, and tools used for medication preparation and dispensing
+• Wipe down keyboards, phones, all working surfaces, and tools used for medication preparation and dispensing.

-• Removing trash from the pharmacy work area
+• Remove trash from the pharmacy work area.

-• Cleaning patient areas (only some settings have direct patient care areas in or around the pharmacy)
+• Clean patient areas (only some settings have direct patient care areas in or around the pharmacy).

-Equipment like mortar and pestle, graduated cylinders, scales, balances, Erlenmeyer flasks, and even automated dispensing machines should not be forgotten but also cleaned regularly so they are ready for use when needed.
+Additionally, do not forget equipment like mortars and pestles, graduated cylinders, scales, balances, Erlenmeyer flasks, and even automated dispensing machines.
+Be sure they are cleaned regularly so they are ready for use when needed.

 All Study Guides for the PTCB Exam are now available as downloadable PDFs